nrfconnect/sdk-sidewalk/doc/samples/lr11xx_firmware_update.rst

    :local:
    :depth: 2

-This sample updates the Semtech LR1110 transceiver firmware to version ``0x0401``.
-The minimum LR1110 firmware version required by Sidewalk is ``0x0401``.
+This sample updates the Semtech LR1110 transceiver firmware to version ``0x0401``, which is the minimum version required by Sidewalk.

-Use this sample when the LR1110 module runs an older firmware version and Sidewalk sub-GHz samples fail during radio initialization.
+Use it when the LR1110 module runs older firmware and Sidewalk sub-GHz samples fail during radio initialization.
 After a successful update, flash a Sidewalk application such as :ref:`sidewalk_end_device`.

 Requirements
 ************

-The sample supports the following development kits:
+This sample supports the following development kits:

 .. list-table::
    :header-rows: 1